Lindworm: Swedish lindworm (lindorm)

+Brooding over treasure

+In Nordic folklore, it is said 'that which lies under a lindworm will grow at the rate of the snake'.
+This ability stems from pagan times and is featured in many of the old sagas involving Germanic dragons and serpents thereof.
+One of the most stereotypical uses for this trait is to brood over treasure in order to get richer.

+Here follows a revolving quote from Fru Marie Grubbe, by Danish author Jens Peter Jacobsen (1876), given in its Swedish (1888), and English (1917), translation, due to availability.
+Of note: the book does not cover mythology, rather, the segment is spontaneous and written like something commonplace for the reader, used as a parable in an otherwise unrelated story.
+The English translation, while fairly direct, does not use the word lindworm (lindorm), instead opting to translate it as serpent and reptile.

 Late belief in lindworms in Sweden

-The belief in the reality of a lindorm, a giant limbless serpent, persisted well into the 19th century in some parts.
-The Swedish folklorist Gunnar Olof Hyltén-Cavallius (1818–1889) collected in the mid 19th century stories of legendary creatures in Sweden and met several people in Småland, Sweden who said they had encountered giant snakes, sometimes equipped with a long mane.
-He gathered around 50 eyewitness reports, and in 1884 offered a cash reward for a captured specimen, dead or alive.
-Hyltén-Cavallius came to be ridiculed by Swedish scholars and as no one ever managed to claim the reward it resulted in a cryptozoological defeat.
+A belief in the reality of the lindorm, a giant limbless serpent, persisted well into the 19th century in some parts.
+In the mid-19th century, the Swedish folklorist Gunnar Olof Hyltén-Cavallius (1818–1889) collected stories of legendary creatures in Sweden and met several people in Småland, Sweden, who said they had encountered giant snakes, sometimes with a long mane.
+He gathered around 50 eyewitness reports and in 1884 offered a cash reward for a captured specimen, dead or alive.
+He was ridiculed by Swedish scholars, and because no one ever claimed the reward, the effort resulted in a cryptozoological defeat.
 Rumours of the existence of lindworms in Småland soon abated.

 Central European lindworm (lindwurm)

-In Central Europe the lindworm usually resembles a dragon or similar.
-It generally appears with a scaly serpentine body, dragon's head and two clawed forelimbs, sometimes also with wings.
-Some examples, such as the 16th-century lindworm statue at Lindwurm Fountain in Klagenfurt, Austria, has four limbs and two wings.
+In Central Europe the lindworm usually resembles a dragon or something similar.
+It generally appears with a scaly serpentine body, a dragon's head, and two clawed forelimbs, sometimes with wings.
+Some examples, such as the 16th-century lindworm statue at Lindwurm Fountain in Klagenfurt, Austria, have four limbs and two wings.

-Most limbed depictions imply lindworms do not walk on their two limbs like a wyvern, but move like a mole lizard: they slither like a snake and use their arms for traction.
+Most limbed depictions imply that lindworms do not walk on two limbs like a wyvern but move like a mole lizard: they slither like a snake and use their arms for traction.

 Lindworm offshoots (guivre, vouivre, wyvern)

-There exist several related offshoots of the winged lindworm outside Northern and Central Europe, such as the French guivre and vouivre, and to some extent the British wyvern.
-The French guivre and vouivre are more dragon-like than the traditional lindworms while the British wyvern is a full fletched dragon canonically.
+There exist several related offshoots of the winged lindworm outside Northern and Central Europe, such as the French guivre, and to some extent the British wyvern.
+The French guivre, earlier vouivre, are more dragon-like than the traditional lindworms while the British wyvern is canonically a full-fledged dragon.
+These terms are ultimately derived from Latin vīpera "adder, poisonous snake".